Armorican Tumulus culture

 The Armorican Tumulus culture is a Bronze Age culture, located in the western part of the Armorican peninsula of France.
 It is known through more than a thousand burial sites covered by a tumulus or otherwise.
-The culture is renowned for some exceptionally richly endowed burials of chieftains of the time, which are contemporary with the elite of the Wessex culture, in England, and the Unetice culture, in Central Europe.
+The culture is renowned for some exceptionally richly endowed burials of chieftains of the time, which are contemporary with the elite of the Wessex culture, in England, and the Únětice culture, in Central Europe.

 The extensive documentation of this funerary archaeology has been supplemented by the discovery of various types of habitat (dry stone houses, open air habitats, monumental enclosures, etc.)

 Overview

 The Armorican Tumuli refer to individual burials of the Bronze Age that can be covered by a tumulus in the western part of the Armorican peninsula of France, in a region commonly called Lower Brittany.
 Not all the tumuli of Brittany belong to the Armorican Tumulus culture.
 Older tumuli in the area date from the Neolithic period (e.g. the Saint-Michel tumulus) and later tumuli can also be found, dating to the Early Middle Ages (e.g. the Viking burial of Groix).
-Nevertheless there are more than a thousand Bronze Age tumuli in the region, many of them exceptionally richly endowed burials of chieftains of the time.
+Nevertheless, there are more than a thousand Bronze Age tumuli in the region, many of them exceptionally richly endowed burials of chieftains of the time.